|

 his famous novel A Glastonbury Romance (1932).

-John Crowe arrives at Brandon station in order to attend
+John Crow arrives at Brandon station in order to attend

-the funeral of Canon William Crowe (a thinly disguised
+the funeral of Canon William Crow (a thinly disguised

 version of his grandfather) - who is rector at Northwold.